(Remember to look at the ‘Blogs’ to learn more about past volunteers’ experiences)

 - If the project then wishes to invite you to join them we will then outline for you their expectations and requirements

-– Where an invitation from the organization is needed for you to get your visa this will be provided.
+- Apply for your visa, if appropriate (Where an invitation letter is needed for you to get your visa this will be provided.)

-- Before departure insurance must be arranged.
-NO volunteer should consider leaving the UK or their home country without insurance and Mind The Gap Year provides a specialized service of insurance for young travelers overseas.
-We recommend that you explore their policies.
-Anyone applying for their insurance from this website will receive a 5% discount.
-And as they sponsor our website we request you to use them where possible!
+- Arrange insurance.
+NO volunteer should consider leaving the UK or their home country without proper travel and medical insurance.
+Mind The Gap Year provides a specialized service of insurance for young travelers overseas.
+(Anyone applying for their insurance from this website will receive a 5% discount.
+And as they sponsor our website we request you to use them where possible!)

 - Please also consider making a donation to the organization where you volunteered.